 During the filming of an episode of Friends of Planetshakers, in 2020, Pastor Sam Evans and Joth Hunt had the privilege of interviewing Darlene Zschech whose inspiring story encouraged many.
-You can follow this link to read Part 1 of this powerful interview.
-(INSERT LINK)
+Make sure to read Part 1 of this powerful interview.

 Darlene’s story continues here as she shares her journey of overcoming a very difficult season in her life.

 [Sam Evans]As people go through life, they may face very challenging moments.
 Not too long ago, there was a large obstacle that came your way in a form of a very challenging diagnosis which you have overcome.
 I would love for you to share that journey with us.
 I’m sure it would encourage us.

 Darlene ZschechMy battle against cancer has been a journey over the last six years.
 I've got one more year of medication and am looking forward to that great day when I can get off that medication.
 It was a real shock hearing a cancer diagnosis over my life.
 My father died just short of his 51st birthday because of cancer.
 Mark's father died of cancer too so there was cancer in my family.
 When I heard the news, my husband and children stood together around me and were a huge support.
 I am really blessed.
 We did what we needed to do.
 I went and had surgery.
 We kept the news within the family until I'd come out of the first round of surgery.
 When our children were ready, we felt to do the journey publicly.
 And so we did.
 We kept that first few weeks just to ourselves and to our close friends because, to be honest, I didn't need the panic and drama.
 What I needed were people around me who would speak life, carry faith in God’s Word and be good for our kids.
 I wanted people who would just bring joy into the situation.
 So everyone’s different, but that's the way we chose to do it.